 Faculty and Staff

 Kathy Gould, Ph.D., is the Associate Dean for Biomedical Sciences, the Director of Graduate Student Support at Vanderbilt University School of Medicine, a Louise B. McGavock Professor, and Professor of Cell and Developmental Biology.
 Dr. Gould oversees the activities of the BRET Office of Career Development, working with the directors of graduate studies for each Ph.D. program affiliated with the School of Medicine to support graduate student training.

 Dr. Kim Petrie is the Assistant Dean for Biomedical Career Development.
 Dr. Petrie provides career and professional development resources for the postdoctoral fellows and graduate students in the biomedical sciences.
 In addition to hosting career development programs, Dr. Petrie also meets individually with postdocs and students for confidential career advising appointments.
 To make a confidential career advising appointment or learn more about career development resources at Vanderbilt, visit the BRET Office of Career Development website.

 Assistant Dean of Biomedical Career Engagement and Strategic Partnerships

-Ashley E. Brady, Ph.D., is the Assistant Dean of Career Engagement and Strategic Partnerships and the ASPIRE Program Manager for the Office of Career Development.
+Ashley E. Brady, Ph.D., is the Assistant Dean of Career Engagement and Strategic Partnerships with the BRET Office of Career Development ASPIRE Program.
 She manages the design, development, and delivery of curricula and programs to provide professional skills training for biomedical sciences PhD students and postdoctoral fellows.
 She is also responsible for developing and managing relationships with internal and external partners, and providing career advising services for trainees.